sam-goodwin/zod-class/README.md

 ## Usage

-The `$` utility function is the swiss army knife in `zod-class` - you use it for everything.
+The `Z` utility function is the swiss army knife in `zod-class` - you use it for everything.

 1. Define a new class